kabojnk/aquatic-willis/README.md

 1. The CSS task will compile all Sass files found.
 It will then minify and spit out a single .css file for use.
 2. The Javascripts task will uglify and concat all of the javascript files found in the js source files directory.
 3. The "theme_files" are the rest of the other files.
 PHP files, text files, etc.
-4. A bonus task called "webserver" for when you're running the file in [sandbox](#sandbox) mode.
+4. The "webserver" task, only executed when you're running the file in [sandbox](#sandbox) mode.